HomeBlogAchieve Workplace Safety: OSHA Compliance with Audiometric Testing

 OSHA 1910.95 is the federal standard governing workplace noise and hearing conservation for general industry.
 Compliance is not a single action — it is an ongoing program with seven interdependent elements, each independently citable.
 This guide explains exactly what compliance requires and how it is achieved in practice.

-Soundtrace is designed to deliver OSHA 1910.95 compliance for industrial facilities — integrating every required program element into a single platform that eliminates the documentation gaps and scheduling failures that drive citations.
+Soundtrace is designed to deliver OSHA 1910.95 compliance for industrial facilities — integrating every required program element into a single platform.

 Who OSHA 1910.95 Applies To

 OSHA 1910.95 applies to any general industry employer where employees are exposed to noise at or above the action level of 85 dB(A) as an 8-hour TWA.
-There is no size threshold — a 15-person manufacturing shop and a 5,000-person plant are subject to identical requirements.
+There is no size threshold.
 The standard also applies when noise exposures are uncertain — if there is reason to believe the action level may be reached, OSHA expects monitoring to confirm or rule it out.

-▶ Bottom line: If any worker’s daily TWA at your facility may reach 85 dB(A), OSHA expects you to know — and the only way to know is noise monitoring.
-Operating without monitoring in a facility with obvious noise sources is itself a citation risk.
+▶ Bottom line: Operating without monitoring in a facility with obvious noise sources is itself a citation risk.

 Element 1: Noise Monitoring

 Under 1910.95(d), employers must institute a monitoring program when there is reason to believe any employee’s noise exposure may equal or exceed the action level.
-The monitoring program must:
+The monitoring must integrate all noise levels from 80–130 dB(A), be repeated when production or equipment changes may alter exposures, and include employee notification and right to observe monitoring under 1910.95(e).
+Monitoring records must be retained for at least 2 years.

 Element 2: Audiometric Testing Program